-On balance after careful examination of the site and its surrounding environs in the context of this application, together with the representations received to date it is considered that the proposal does accord with the Policies contained within the Adopted LDP.
-As such the application is put forward with a recommendation for approval subject to the following conditions, the successful completion of a S.106 agreement and sign off from NRW on the Appropriate Assessment.
+On balance after careful examination of the site and its surrounding environs in the context of this application, together with the representations received to date it is considered that the proposal does accord with the policies contained within the Adopted LDP.
+As such the application is put forward with a recommendation for approval subject to the following conditions and the successful completion of a S.106 agreement.